jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 This may not be the best prompt, but it can easily be adjusted.
 Even if imperfect, it gives you a safe environment to practice.

+Consider adding these to the practice prompt:
+* Data structures and algorithms
+* Time/space complexity
+* Writing code by hand

 ### Online Mock Interviews
 Search for mock interview videos online.
 They won't be interactive, but they will give you a sense as to what to expect.

 ### Public Speaking
 Interviews can be a bit nerve rattling.
-Mock interviews not only allow you to simulate an interviews, but they also allow you to become more comfortable speaking in front of others.
+Mock interviews not only allow you to simulate interviews, but they also help you become more comfortable speaking in front of others.

 Another path to take is public speaking.
 If you can stand in front of multiple people and make your case, then you can certainly do it for an interview.